syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Loading the complex type property values in picker

 You can display the complex type property values in picker editor by using the DisplayMemberPath and SelectedValuePath properties of DataFormPickerItem.
-You need to use `GenerateDataFormItem`event to set [DisplayMemberPath]`Link` and [SelectedValuePath]`Link` property value DataFormPickerItem for complex type property.
+You need to use `GenerateDataFormItem`event to set `DisplayMemberPath` and `SelectedValuePath` property value DataFormPickerItem for complex type property.

 N> Class cannot be directly set as data type for picker editor in this complex type scenario.